wp-plugins/textwise/readme.txt

 == Changelog ==

+= 1.2.2 - April 2012 =
+* Update TextWise branding
+* Use capability in admin menu definition

 = 1.2.1 - August 2011 =
 * Improved back-end look and feel to work with WP 3.2 redesign